• News

 To make sure you get covered even if you can’t find the other driver’s insurance company, you want the best auto insurance policy from a top provider.
 After extensive research, our team found GEICO, USAA, and State Farm to be the best options.

-GEICO earned a 9.1 overall rating from our expert team.
-This reflects a 9.8 for industry reputation, an 8.5 for coverage, a 9.4 for cost, and 9.0 for customer experience.
+GEICO earned a 4.4-star overall rating from our expert team.
+This reflects a 4.9 for industry standing and a 5.0 for availability, along with strong scores in our other categories.

 How Do I Identify a Car Insurance Company With Only a Policy Number? : FAQ